Yu-Shiba-Rusinov states in the s-wave superconducting kagome Hubbard model: Self-consistent Bogoliubov-de Gennes calculations

 Kagome metals and superconductors have been investigated intensively because of rich exotic properties induced by their geometric frustration and strongly correlated interactions.
-For instance, the theoretically predicted~\cite{guo2009,ko2009,kiesel2012,wang2013c} flat band (FB), van Hove singularity (VHS), Dirac point (DP), and multiband feature of the energy spectrum in kagome Hubbard model have been experimentally verified in the high-quality kagome metals, e.g., Fe$_3$Sn$_2$~\cite{ye2018a}, AV$_3$Sb$_5$(A=K, Rb, Cs)~\cite{ortiz2019,ortiz2020,hu2022a}, YCr$_6$Ge$_6$~\cite{wang2020b}, and AV$_6$Sn$_6$(A=Y, Gd)~\cite{pokharel2021}.
-And, angle-resolved photoemission spectroscopy~\cite{ortiz2020} and measurements of resistivity and magnetic susceptibility~\cite{chen2021c} have revealed multiple electron orders resulting from complex electron interactions in these materials, such as topological order and charge-density-wave order.
-Moreover, unconventional superconductivity has been predicted~\cite{ko2009} and observed in CsV$_3$Sb$_5$~\cite{mielke2022}, including nematic phase~\cite{nie2022}, pair-density-wave order~\cite{chen2021}, M-like pressure-dependence $T_c$ behavior~\cite{yu2021}, and the superconducting order parameter with possible two-band $(s$+$s)-$wave symmetry~\cite{xu2021,gupta2022}, etc.
+For instance, the theoretically predicted~\cite{guo2009, ko2009, kiesel2012, wang2013c} flat band (FB), van Hove singularity (VHS), Dirac point (DP), and multiband feature of the kagome-lattice energy spectrum have been experimentally verified in the high-quality kagome metals, e.g., Fe$_3$Sn$_2$~\cite{ye2018a}, AV$_3$Sb$_5$(A=K, Rb, Cs)~\cite{ortiz2019, ortiz2020, hu2022a}, YCr$_6$Ge$_6$~\cite{wang2020b}, and AV$_6$Sn$_6$(A=Y, Gd)~\cite{pokharel2021}.
+In addition, the angle-resolved photoemission spectroscopy~\cite{ortiz2020} and measurements of resistivity and magnetic susceptibility~\cite{chen2021c} have revealed multiple electron orders resulting from complex electron interactions in these materials, such as the topological ordering and charge-density waves.
+Moreover, unconventional superconductivity has been predicted~\cite{ko2009} and observed in CsV$_3$Sb$_5$~\cite{mielke2022}, including the nematic phase~\cite{nie2022}, pair-density waves~\cite{chen2021}, the M-like pressure-dependence of $T_c$~\cite{yu2021}, and the superconducting order parameter with possible two-band ($s$+$s$)-wave pairing~\cite{xu2021, gupta2022}, etc.